ANCPLabOldenburg/megqc_documentation/book/introduction.md

 ## MEG data quality control
 Magnetoencephalography (MEG) data is susceptible to  noise and artifacts, which can severely corrupt the data quality.
 These artifacts may arise from:
 - Channel variability (e.g. malfunction of a sensor, flat and noisy channels).
-- Internal noise sources (e.g. eye-blinks and cardiac rythm of the subject).
+- Muslce and internal noise sources (e.g. jaw movements, eye-blinks and cardiac rythm of the subject).
-- Muscle noise sources (e.g. jaw movements).
 - Environmental noise sources (e.g. powerline noise).

 <img src="../static/sources.png" alt="noise-source" width="300px" align="center">